caret icon Back to all discussions

 So many questions... very limited answers

-The hardest part for me is that there is no black and white answers.
+The hardest part for me is that there are no black and white answers.
 This disease has no timeline... the disease leaves no dignity.... the disease leaves you saying "I don't know".

 1. I am with you on this one.
 When we were raising our children, there were so many books on parenting and a boatload of knowledge and help with child raising.
 Caring for those with this disease feels like such a hit and miss.
 I am thankful for alzheimersdisease.net as we build that base of knowledge and information for our community.
 Thank you for sharing.
 Scott Team Member